maeganjade1/ENC3241portfolio/proposal.md

 5. Onandia-Hinchado, Iban.
 Cognitive Characterization of Adult Attention Deficit Hyperactivity Disorder by Domains: A Systematic Review.
 June 2021. www.academia.edu, https://doi.org/10.1007/S00702-021-02302-6.

-**Timeline**
+**Timeline:**
 **January 1, 2027- February 1, 2027**
   •	Finalize study design
   •	Design, test and finalize activation‑timer prototype
   •	Prepare participant questions and consent materials

 **February 1, 2027- March 1, 2027**
   •	Recruit 10-20 participants registered with SAS
   •	Refine instructions and survey items

 **March 1, 2027- April 15, 2027**
   •	Run data collection
   •	Proctor surveys and task-initiation trials

 **April 15, 2027- June 1, 2027**
   •	Analyze behavioral and self-report data
   •	Identify meaningful patterns in task initiation
   •	Draft findings

 **June 1, 2027- October 1, 2027**
   •	Revise full proposal
   •	Write report based on compiled and analyzed data
   •	Submit to OUR Student Research Grant

-**Budget**
+**Budget:**
 Qualtrics Survey Add‑On – $25.00
-  •	This upgrade lets me add a built‑in timer and other features needed to measure how long it takes participants to start a task. o	UCF gives student a free account, but it doesn’t include these tools.
+- This upgrade lets me add a built‑in timer and other features needed to measure how long it takes participants to start a task.
+  - UCF gives student a free account, but it doesn’t include these tools.

 Timer Software License – $20.00
-  •	This software provides a simple, reliable countdown timer that participants will use during the study.
+- This software provides a simple, reliable countdown timer that participants will use during the study.
-  •	It ensures every participant gets the same timing experience.
+- It ensures every participant gets the same timing experience.

 Printing and Office Supplies – $8.00
-  •	Covers printing consent forms, instructions, and other materials participants need to read before the study.
+- Covers printing consent forms, instructions, and other materials participants need to read before the study.
-  •	Required for organization and for meeting research documentation standards.
+- Required for organization and for meeting research documentation standards.

 **Total Funding Amount Requested: $53.00**